BreeeZe/rpos/README.md

 # rpos

 Node.js based ONVIF Camera/NVT software that turns a Raspberry Pi, Windows, Linux or Mac computer into an ONVIF Camera and RTSP Server.
 It implements the key parts of Profile S and Profile T (http://www.onvif.org).
-It has special support for the Raspberry Pi Camera and Pimoroni Pan-Tilt HAT
+It has special support for the Raspberry Pi Camera and Pimoroni Pan-Tilt HAT.

 RPOS won an award in the 2018 ONVIF Open Source Challenge competition.